 If a police officer with a local law enforcement agency, like the Tampa Police Departments develops probable cause that a particular suspect committed a crime, then the officer might seek an arrest warrant.
 To do this, the officer contacts a judge requesting that the judge sign an arrest warrant.

 Although you can search online for the warrant, the warrant might not be entered into the system for several days while the officer attempts to serve the warrant on you.

-For this reason, a newly issued warrant might not show up immediately in an online search.
 Keeping the warrant a secret makes it easier for law enforcement officers to locate the subject and make an arrest.
-The officer might come to your home, school, or work to serve the warrant.
+The officer might come to your home, school, or work to serve the arrest warrant.

 An attorney can help you properly invoke your right to remain silent guaranteed by the Fifth and Sixth Amendment of the United States Constitution.
 You have the right to remain silent and to be represented by counsel at every stage of the case.

 Even through you shouldn’t make a statement, your attorney can present your side of the story.
 An attorney can minimize the chances that your statements will be misconstrued or used against you.
 The attorney can also gather important evidence that might show your innocence.

 An attorney can also help you determine whether an arrest warrant was issued and whether it has been entered into the system.
-We can conduct an online search for the warrant and determine your bond amount, if any.
+We can conduct an online search for the warrant, or contact the investigating officer.